fniessink/toisto/docs/background.md

 Add more languages, but this requires help from native speakers in those languages.

 Add more grammar and semantics.
-For example, more verb tenses or opposites.
+For example, more verb tenses.

 Add more quiz types, such as cloze deletions or reading exercises.